ReneFerrari/reneferrari.github.io/_posts/2019-06-15-understand-boxing-in-kotlin.md

 excerpt: "What it is, when it happens and how to deal with it."
 ---
 ## Introduction
 Boxing describes the process of converting a primitive value to an object and unboxing therefore the inverse: object to primitve.
-Autoboxing therefore refers to the process in which the compiler will handle this automatically for you.
+Autoboxing refers to the process in which the compiler will handle this automatically for you.
 This leads to a decrease in performance when accessing the underlying value.

 Note: This article only covers Kotlin being ran on the JVM focusing on Android.